Madhur-katyayn/FNN_HD/README.md

 ## $\textbf{Introduction}$
-$\text{Fully Connected Neural Network(FNN) is a type of Artificial Neural Network.
-FNNs has been popular in computer vision, }$
-$\text{and are gaining popularity in a variety of fields, including radiology}$
+Fully Connected Neural Network(FNN) is a type of Artificial Neural Network.
+FNNs has been popular in computer vision, and are gaining popularity in a variety of fields, including radiology

 $\text{Traditional Fully Connected Neural Networks use CPUs to carry out calculations.
 Such calculations are wasteful and }$
 $\text{slow, and thus make it impossible to meet real-time calculating needs.}$ $\text{As a result, FNNs based on graphics processing }$